HabitatFramework/UserGuide/interface/interface.rst

 	:height: 16px
 	:width: 16px

-Click |filterbyattr| or :guilabel:`Select... --> Filter by Attributes` to open the window.
+Click |filterbyattr| or :guilabel:`Select... --> Filter by Attributes...` to open the window.

 .. _figQB: